 COMPANY BOOKS THAT MUST BE KEPT ACCORDING TO THE TYPE OF COMPANY

-The commencement certification of the books kept physically by the commercial companies established in Turkey, shall have to be certified by a notary public until the end of the month preceding the company’s next activity year.
-Accordingly, for those companies whose accounting period coincides with the calendar year, the commercial books to be used in the year 2020 should be certified by a notary public by close of business on 31 December 2019, the last working day of the year.
+The commencement certification of the books kept physically by the commercial companies established in Turkey shall be affected by a notary public until the end of the month preceding the company’s next activity year.
+Accordingly, for those companies whose accounting period coincides with the calendar year, the commercial books to be used in the year 2021 should be certified by a notary public until the close of business on 31 December 2020, the last working day of the year.
 Although there is a new process where certification of company commercial books can be affected by the trade registries, this is applicable only during the establishment and registration of the relevant company.
 Therefore please be aware that companies are still required to certify the commencement of their commercial books before the notaries.
-Here, we would also like to point out that despite diverse practices until now, the Turkish Association of Notaries in their Circular no.22 dated 16.11.2018 has emphasized that the previous company books themselves or (in case these books have been lost) the duly issued loss certificates will also need to be submitted during the certification of new company books, be it at the year-end, or when they run out of pages.
+Here, we would also like to point out that despite diverse practices until now, the Turkish Association of Notaries in their Circular no.22 dated 16.11.2018 has emphasized that the previous company books themselves or (in case these books have been lost) the duly issued lost certificates will also need to be submitted during the certification of the new company books, be it at the year-end, or when they run out of pages.

 (b) Closing certification of the company books to be maintained in a physical mode

-- Closing certification for the book of board resolutions may be obtained until the end of first month in the succeeding activity period (until 31 January 2020 for the taxpayers whose accounting period coincides with the calendar year).
+- Closing certification for the book of board resolutions may be obtained until the end of the first month in the succeeding activity period (until 31 January 2021 for the taxpayers whose accounting period coincides with the calendar year).

 (c) Renewal certification of the company books